How to stream all Home Assistant events to Azure?

 Search with the keyword "Ruuvitag"

 Now you have integration ready for receiving sensor data from RuuviTag.
 Besides temperature, RuuviTag sensors provide also air humidity, air pressure, and movement data.
-This instruction assumes that you have Bluetooth capable device in your Home Assistant PC which is already configured.
+This instruction assumes that you have a Bluetooth-capable device in your Home Assistant PC which is already configured.

 Step 3: Configure Azure Event Hubs integration to Home Assistant